feathersjs/docs/guides/basics/frontend.md

 - The browser version of Feathers (since we are not using a module loader like Webpack or Browserify)
 - Socket.io provided by the chat API
 - [MomentJS](https://momentjs.com/) to format dates
-- An `app.js` for our code to live in
+- A `client.js` for our code to live in

-Let’s create `public/app.js` where all the following code will live.
-Each of the following code samples should be added to the end of that file..
+Let’s create `public/client.js` where all the following code will live.
+Each of the following code samples should be added to the end of that file.

 ## Connect to the API